Charles BAUDELAIRE gives news of DELACROIX and GAUTIER.

 _____________________________________________________________

-“My dear Auguste, I am writing to you from our friend [Charles Asselineau], with whom I had dinner and whose leg is already better.
-He hopes to come out at the end of the week and ask permission to see you. – As for your famous gift, he thinks like me and much more than me, that it is completely absurd. – I cannot receive anything like that.
+"My dear Auguste, I am writing to you from our friend [Charles Asselineau]'s house, with whom I had dinner and whose leg is already better.
+He hopes to be able to go out at the end of the week and ask permission to see you. – As for your famous gift, he thinks, like me and even more so, that it is completely absurd. – I cannot accept anything of the sort."

 _____________________________________________________________

-Auguste Poulet-Malassis spent multiple stays in prison, particularly for his opposition to the Second Empire.
-In 1862, his financial negligence and the bankruptcy of his publishing house landed him behind bars again.
-He went into exile in Brussels in September 1863 where he clandestinely published prohibited texts.
+Auguste Poulet-Malassis served numerous prison sentences, notably for his opposition to the Second Empire.
+In 1862, his financial negligence and the bankruptcy of his publishing house landed him back behind bars.
+He went into exile in Brussels in September 1863, where he clandestinely published banned texts.

-* Count de Nieuwerkerke was then the general director of the Imperial Museums.
-He will be named general superintendent of Fine Arts on the following June 29, and senator in 1864.
-Gautier, for his part, will remain at the Moniteur.
-Delacroix died a few months later, in August 1863.
+* Count Nieuwerkerke was then the Director General of the Imperial Museums.
+He would be appointed Superintendent General of Fine Arts on June 29th of that year, and a senator in 1864.
+Gautier, for his part, would remain at the Moniteur.
+Delacroix would die a few months later, in August 1863.

 Contact form